GARCIAAA123/Ansible-Demo/README.md

     Retry the `vagrant up` or `ansible-playbook` command to see if the issue is resolved.

-## Apache Installation on the Web Server
+## Files

+- **ansible-controller/Vagrantfile**: Configures the Ansible controller VM.
+Installs Ansible and sets up provisioning.
+- **ansible-host/Vagrantfile**: Configures the web and database VMs with specified network settings and IPs.
-The Ansible playbook located in `playbook.yml` is responsible for installing and starting the Apache web server on the web server VM.
-Here's a brief overview of what the playbook does:
+- **playbook.yml**: Ansible playbook for installing and starting the Apache web server on the web server VM.

-1. **Install Apache**

-    The playbook uses the `yum` module to install the `httpd` package, which is the Apache HTTP server:

-    ```yaml
-    - name: Install Apache
-      yum:
-        name: httpd
-        state: present
-    ```

-2. **Start and Enable Apache Service**

-    After installing Apache, the playbook ensures that the Apache service is started and enabled to start on boot:

-    ```yaml
-    - name: Start and enable Apache service
-      service:
-        name: httpd
-        state: started
-        enabled: yes
-    ```

-3. **Verify Installation**

-    To verify that Apache is running, you can access the web server VM using a web browser and navigate to the server's IP address.
-You should see the default Apache welcome page.

 ## Contributing